SAP/ui5-tooling/docs/pages/SAPUI5.md

 ## Usage
 Since Version 2.0 the UI5 CLI will automatically download all required framework dependencies of a project if they have been defined in the corresponding `ui5.yaml` configuration.
 They will be cached in a `.ui5` directory located in your users' home directory.
 This happens transparently whenever you execute the `ui5 serve` or `ui5 build` commands.

 All non-framework dependencies, such as reuse libraries or UI5 Tooling extensions, still need to be maintained as npm dependencies in the projects `package.json`.
-At the same time, framework dependencies listed in the `ui5.yaml` should not be listed in the `package.json`.
+At the same time, framework dependencies listed in the `ui5.yaml` should not be listed in the `package.json` as they will be ignored by the UI5 Tooling.

 ## Configuration